emma darlow stearn

 Recent appellate cases include:

-• Mr Naveed Bari v London Boroughs of Richmond and Wandsworth [2025] EAT 54 (sole counsel) – successfully represented the Claimant/Appellant in his EAT appeal against a case management decision.
-Allowing all grounds of appeal, HHJ Auerbach gave helpful guidance on applications for specific disclosure and requests for information and the conceptual difference between the two (§33-47).
+Mr Naveed Bari v London Boroughs of Richmond and Wandsworth [2025] EAT 54 (sole counsel) – successfully represented the Claimant/Appellant in his EAT appeal against a case management decision.
+Allowing all grounds of appeal, HHJ Auerbach gave helpful guidance on applications for specific disclosure and requests for information and the conceptual differences between the two (§33-47).

-• Dr Nigel MacLennan v The British Psychological Society (Protect and The Charity Commission intervening) [2024] EAT 166 (led by Chris Milsom) – successfully represented the Claimant/Appellant in a landmark appeal, opening the door for whistleblowing protection for charity trustees.
+Dr Nigel MacLennan v The British Psychological Society (Protect and The Charity Commission intervening) [2024] EAT 166; [2025] IRLR 4 (led by Chris Milsom) – successfully represented the Claimant/Appellant in a landmark appeal, opening the door for whistleblowing protection for charity trustees.
 HHJ Tayler: (i) clarified the correct approach to determining breaches of Articles 14 / 10 ECHR (§55-60 / §103-105) and (ii) established that whistleblowing protection may flow from “pre-work” disclosures, where the requisite employment status has been achieved by the time of detriment (§29-33 / §111).
 Press coverage: The Times, The Third Sector, Psychreg, Civil Society, UK fundraising, Law 360.

-• Mr M Birkett v Integral UK Ltd [2024] EAT 107 (sole counsel) – successfully represented the Claimant/Appellant in his appeal against findings that his dismissal for redundancy was fair.
+Mr M Birkett v Integral UK Ltd [2024] EAT 107 (sole counsel) – successfully represented the Claimant/Appellant in his appeal against findings that his dismissal for redundancy was fair.
 The EAT found that the ET had erred in law by making inadequate factual findings and giving inadequate reasons as to whether reasonable steps were taken to find the Claimant alternative employment and ensure that the recruitment process was fair for the post for which he interviewed.

 Employment Tribunals

-• Advised on employment status for a group claim, under s.230(3)(b) ERA, s.43K ERA, s.83 / s.41 EqA, the Agency Worker Regulations 2010, and the Part-time Worker Regulations 2000.
+Advised on employment status for a group claim, under s.230(3)(b) ERA, s.43K ERA, s.83 / s.41 EqA, the Agency Worker Regulations 2010, and the Part-time Worker Regulations 2000.

-• Successfully negotiated settlement, whether directly or via judicial mediation, including for:
+Successfully negotiated settlement, whether directly or via judicial mediation, including for:

-• a 7-figure sum and favourable terms for the Claimant in a complex claim with a protracted litigation history;
+a 7-figure sum and favourable terms for the Claimant in a complex claim with a protracted litigation history;

-• a high 5-figure sum for the Claimant in complex claims of whistleblowing unfair dismissal, detriment (including the “detriment-of-dismissal”) and ordinary unfair dismissal, against multiple respondents;
+a high 5-figure sum for the Claimant in complex claims of whistleblowing unfair dismissal, detriment (including the “detriment-of-dismissal”) and ordinary unfair dismissal, against multiple respondents;

-• favourable terms for a Claimant carer, including important non-financial terms and a favourable position regarding confidentiality and non-disparagement clauses;
+favourable terms for a Claimant carer, including important non-financial terms and a favourable position regarding confidentiality and non-disparagement clauses.

 Civil courts / commercial

-• Drafted contractual terms regarding parental leave for a collective labour agreement between a global company and a major union.
+Drafted contractual terms regarding parental leave for a collective labour agreement between a global company and a major union.

-• Successfully negotiated settlement on favourable terms for a Defendant in a goods and services’ direct discrimination and harassment claim.
+Successfully negotiated settlement on favourable terms for the Defendant in a goods and services’ discrimination claim and the Claimant in a breach of contract claim.

-• In Emma’s previous work as a senior legal adviser for whistleblowing charity Protect, she advised clients on their whistleblowing rights, assisted with legal interventions and trained employers on whistleblowing law, best practice and investigations (predominantly in the financial, health and social care sectors).
+In Emma’s previous work as a senior legal adviser for whistleblowing charity Protect, she advised clients on their whistleblowing rights, assisted with legal interventions and trained employers on whistleblowing law, best practice and investigations (predominantly in the financial, health and social care sectors).

 During her legal studies, Emma volunteered for the Free Representation Unit and Hackney Migrant Centre.
 She also collaborated with Protect and Can’t Buy My Silence UK to produce films making the law on whistleblowing and NDAs more accessible.